POSTS TAGGED: themer

-Posted December 20, 2013 By: admin
+Posted December 20, 2013 at 10:30 am by admin

 In the world of ultra-customizable build-your-own Android widgets, there are only a handful of options.
 UCCW (Ultimate Custom Widget) and Minimalistic Text are probably the most well-known.
 But the most powerful, the undisputed heavyweight champion of Android, is clearly Zooper.

 Zooper is not one widget—it’s pretty much anything you can imagine.
 When you drag Zooper to your homescreen, an editor opens that lets you choose among some pre-installed templates, a blank slate, or any templates you’ve downloaded from the Google Play Store or saved to your SD card.
 Placing an existing template—like any of those in the screenshot below—takes just seconds.
 You can use Zooper . . .
 READ ON »